Nitrofurantoin is an antibiotic.

 Nitrofurantoin isn't suitable for everyone.
 To make sure it's safe for you, tell your doctor if you have:

-- ever had an allergic reaction to nitrofurantoin
+- ever had an allergic reaction to nitrofurantoin or any other medicines in the past

 - either of the rare inherited conditions: porphyria (a blood disorder) or glucose-6-phosphate dehydrogenase (G6PD) deficiency